-3 - Be specific as possible in your communications.

-Indeed, a less convoluted form of risk communication than found in public statements took place on "the pile," the six-story-high mountain of tangled steel and concrete rubble.
+3 Be specific as possible in your communications.
+Indeed, a less convoluted form of risk communication than found in public statements took place on "the pile," the six-story-high mountain of tangled steel and concontinued on page 60 continued from page 58 crete rubble.